Orphan Train: Criticisms

-Despite its far-reaching impact, the Orphan Train Movement, however, has also been subject to harsh criticism.
-Major criticisms found in historical records include allegations that poor immigrant families were mislead to part with their children, reports of insufficient vetting and monitoring processes after a child is "placed," and accusations from Catholic groups of placing out as a guise by the Children's Aid Society, a Protestant-led organization, to proselytize among poor Catholic immigrant children.
+Despite its far-reaching impact, the Orphan Train Movement has been subject to harsh criticism.
+Major criticisms found in historical records include allegations that poor immigrant families were misled to part with their children, reports of insufficient vetting and monitoring processes after a child is "placed," and accusations from Catholic groups of placing out as a guise by the Children's Aid Society, a Protestant-led organization, to proselytize among poor Catholic immigrant children.

 Other scholars have also published commentary on the impact of the Orphan Train Movement.
 Linda McCaffery, a professor at Barton County Community College, explained the range of orphan train experiences: "Many were used as strictly slave farm labor, but there are stories, wonderful stories of children ending up in fine families that loved them, cherished them, [and] educated them."

 Orphan train children faced obstacles ranging from the prejudice of classmates because they were "train children" to feeling like outsiders in their families during their entire lives.
 Many rural people viewed the orphan train children with suspicion, as the incorrigible offspring of drunkards and prostitutes.

 Criticisms of the orphan train movement focused on concerns that initial placements were made hastily, without proper investigation, and that there was an insufficient follow-up on placements.
 Charities were also criticized for not keeping track of children placed while under their care.
 In 1883, Brace consented to an independent investigation.
 It found the local committees were ineffective at screening foster parents.
 The supervision was lax.
 Many older boys had run away.
 But its overall conclusion was positive.
 The majority of children under fourteen were leading satisfactory lives.

 Applicants for children were supposed to be screened by committees of local businessmen, ministers, or physicians, but the screening was rarely very thorough.
 Small-town ministers, judges, and other local leaders were often reluctant to reject a potential foster parent as unfit if he were also a friend or customer.

 Many children lost their identity through forced name changes and repeated moves.
 In 1996, Alice Ayler said, "I was one of the luckier ones because I know my heritage.
 They took away the identity of the younger riders by not allowing contact with the past."